Clout or Klout – What’s the Difference?

 The term “Klout” is a brand, not a noun.
 It comes from the website and mobile app Klout.com, which uses social media analytics to rate users according to their online social influence.

-Think of it as a scorecard for social media folks – the higher the number, the stronger the perceived impact online.
+Think of it as a scorecard for social media folks – the higher the number from your social media platforms, the stronger the perceived impact online.

-Social media influence is determined by analytical factors like the number of followers and friends.
+Social media influence is determined by analytical factors like numbers of followers and friends.
 Klout calls them signals.
-However, it’s the other deeper indicators that can make the number jump.
+However, it’s the other deeper indicators that can determine the number jump.
 Mentions on Wikipedia, Bing, retweets, likes, and comments capture the true reach of an account.

 To put it all into perspective, President Barack Obama has a Klout score of 99.
 Justin Beiber’s is 92.
 The hoi polloi will get an average Klout score hovering somewhere in the 20s with one or two connected social media accounts.

 Updated: As of May 2018, Klout is kaput.